sodafoundation/documentation/content/soda-gettingstarted/multicloud-ha-installation-using-ansible.md

 The namespace 'soda-multi-cloud' is used to deploy the services in the Kubernetes cluster.
 After deploying check the pods, deployments and services deployed in the Kubernetes Cluster.
-Use the command "kubectl get pods -n soda-multi-cloud" to get a list of all the pods deployed on the Kubernetes Cluster.
+Use the command `kubectl get pods -n soda-multi-cloud` to get a list of all the pods deployed on the Kubernetes Cluster.
 For more kubectl commands please refer to https://kubernetes.io/docs/reference/kubectl/